sierdzio/cutecloud/README.md

 * use Qt for Web Assembly to have only one interface to implement?
 Perhaps web, mobile and desktop clients could share single UI code?
 Sounds crazy, but might be worth a try
+* add "hardening" compilation flags, which should allow user to compile all configuration, template files into the Cutelyst app - so that it is harder to tampler with it
+* add code obfuscation step to make tamplering even harder

 # Thanks